coopsymbiotic/coop.symbiotic.timetrack/README.md

 * Convert the tasks to case activities (including the start/end dates, estimate, task category, lead and state).
-* UI to add new/edit punches, linked to an activity.
+* Convert the contracts (kcontract) to be linked to civicrm_case, instead of node.
-* UI for billing of punches, creating new invoices (c.f. 'korder' sub-module of kproject).

 Invoices: